Buying a data logger? - Things to consider first!

-In summaryDefine what needs to be measured first.
-Then search for someone that has the product and industry knowledge to supply you a data logger fit for purpose.
-They should also offer free or paid after sales support.
+Now, look for someone who has good product and industry knowledge to supply a data logger fit for purpose.
+They should offer free or paid after sales support.
+E.g. Here at Lontek, we live and breathe data loggers and feel you need to offer more than just an "online shop" when selling data loggers in Australia!

 Here is an example.
 Is better than ±1°C when measuring ambient air temperature in a commercial office required?